MichaeltheCoder7/Supernova/README.md

 To use the engine with a GUI, you need to add it to the GUI first.
 For example, if you are using Arena as GUI, instructions are given below.

-1. On the task bar, add the engine via Engines -> Install New Engine.
+1. On the taskbar, add the engine via Engines -> Install New Engine.
 2. Find and select the correct executable.
-3. Select UCI as the type of the engine.
+3. Select UCI as the type of engine.
 (Arena might mark it as auto-detect so you can change it to UCI later via Engines -> Manage -> Details -> select Supernova -> General -> choose UCI as type -> Apply.)
 4. Start the engine.